Recov-Vision: Linking Street View Imagery and Vision-Language Models for Post-Disaster Recovery: Methodology

-This stage derives parcel‑level occupancy change descriptors between the two field campaigns for each inference strategy and prepares data structures for recovery mapping.
-Inputs are per‑parcel visit labels from the VLM prompting stage (Section~\ref{sec:3.3}) for both the single‑stage (vision scoring) and two‑stage (vision + reasoning) strategies, together with human ground‑truth annotations for the subset of parcels manually labeled in each campaign.
+This stage derives parcel-level occupancy change descriptors between the two field campaigns for each inference strategy and prepares data structures for recovery mapping.
+Inputs are per-parcel visit labels from the VLM prompting stage (Section~\ref{sec:3.3}) for both the single-stage (vision scoring) and two-stage (vision and reasoning) strategies, together with human ground-truth annotations for the subset of parcels manually labeled in each campaign.
 After visibility and quality filtering, parcel identifiers are joined across visits in chronological order (V1 for Visit 1 and V2 for Visit 2).
-When multiple rectified frames exist for a parcel within a visit, each strategy first produces frame‑level labels; a visit‑level label is then assigned by majority vote.
+When multiple rectified frames exist for a parcel within a visit, each strategy first produces frame-level labels; a visit-level label is then assigned by majority vote.
 Ties, mutually contradictory evidence, or any frame flagged Uncertain produce a conservative Not Occupied assignment; if all usable frames are Uncertain, the visit label is set to Uncertain and excluded from primary accuracy and change metrics.
-The same consolidation rule is applied to ground‑truth frame annotations.
+The same consolidation rule is applied to ground-truth frame annotations.

 For parcels with valid (Occupied or Not Occupied) labels at both visits, we define a change class given by the ordered pair (V1, V2).
 The four resulting classes are: Recovered (from Not Occupied to Occupied), Deteriorated (from Occupied to Not Occupied), Stable--Occupied (stay as Occupied), and Stable--Not Occupied (stay as Not Occupied), summarized in Table~\ref{tab:transitions}.
 Parcels with an Uncertain or missing label at either visit are excluded from change summaries for that strategy but still counted in coverage statistics (fraction of parcels yielding a usable change).